-Volunteers serve coffee in the narthex after the morning worship service, as well as other special occasions.
+Volunteers serve coffee in the narthex after the morning worship service.

 Volunteers honor families by serving refreshments after funerals held in our church.

 Gladys Powney 662-1642 or Lee Yonker 662-0127

 The Coffee Bar in the narthex is the place to look for sign-up sheets, brochures from para-church organizations, and more.
 Check it out.

 The church library is located across from the Coffee Bar.
 Books of fiction by popular Christian authors; Christian devotional or reference books; jigsaw puzzles; DVDs and videos are all available for those who want to borrow them.